sing-group/evoppi-backend/README.md

 mvn package wildfly:start wildfly:deploy-only -P wildfly10-mysql-run,-wildfly-embedded-h2,-metadata-build
 ```

-### Restarting the application
+### Redeploying the application
-Once it is running, the application can be re-started with the following Maven
+Once it is running, the application can be re-deployed with the following Maven
 command:

 ```
-mvn wildfly:shutdown wildfly:start wildfly:deploy-only -P wildfly-mysql-run,-wildfly-embedded-h2,-metadata-build
+mvn package wildfly:deploy-only -P wildfly-mysql-run,-wildfly-embedded-h2,-metadata-build
 ```

 In case you are using the **WildFly 10.1.0** version, you should use the
 following command instead:

 ```
-mvn wildfly:shutdown wildfly:start wildfly:deploy-only -P wildfly10-mysql-run,-wildfly-embedded-h2,-metadata-build
+mvn package wildfly:deploy-only -P wildfly10-mysql-run,-wildfly-embedded-h2,-metadata-build
 ```

 ### Stopping the application